-Table 3-2 Priority infrastructure investment strategies
+Table 3.2: Priority infrastructure investment strategies

-3.2.2 Transportation Equity Policies
+3.2.2 Transportation equity policies

-The Regional Transportation Plan (RTP) reflects a regional commitment to plan and invest in the region's transportation system to reduce transportation-related disparities and barriers faced by communities of color and other marginalized communities, regardless of race, language proficiency, income, age, or ability.
+The RTP reflects a regional commitment to plan and invest in the region's transportation system to reduce transportation-related disparities and barriers faced by communities of color and other underserved communities...

-The greater Portland region's economic prosperity and quality of life depend on an equitable transportation system that provides every person and business in the region with access to safe, efficient, reliable, affordable, and healthy travel options and have the fair opportunity to thrive, regardless of their race or ethnicity.
-Investment in the region's transportation system is one important tool in reducing disparities and barriers experienced by communities of color.
-But the tool must be intentional and deployed with focus to be successful in reducing racial disparities rather than worsening disparities.
+The greater Portland region's economic prosperity and quality of life depend on an equitable transportation system that provides every person and business in the region with access to safe, efficient, reliable, affordable and healthy travel options.
+Everyone should have the fair opportunity to thrive, regardless of their race, ethnicity, language proficiency, income, age or ability.

+Investment in the region's transportation system is one important tool in reducing disparities and barriers, especially those experienced by communities of color, but the tool must be intentional and deployed with focus to be successful in reducing racial disparities rather than worsening disparities.

-The policies in this section provide direction to Metro, working in partnership with marginalized communities, jurisdictions, and other partners, to prioritize racial and transportation equity in regional transportation planning and decision-making.
+The policies in this section provide direction to Metro, working in partnership with marginalized communities, jurisdictions and other partners to prioritize racial and transportation equity in regional transportation planning and decision-making.